Embassy of India, Paramaribo, Suriname

 USD 169,400

-The $169,400 grant by MEA was also provided to the Institute for Natural Resources and Engineering Studies (NATIN) of Suriname.
+In 2015, the $169,400 grant by Ministry of External Affairs was also provided to the Institute for Natural Resources and Engineering Studies (NATIN) of Suriname.

 Covid-19 assistance, lifesaving drugs, and protective gear